677 - Clay Allison - live

 Now, Clay might have been tired of all the chaos.
 Sure.

-Is there anywhere to get meat around here?
+Is there any way to get meat around here?

 Does anyone know of a place that holds meat?